ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/5_GMLBasics.md

 ;
 ```

-As another exercise, why don't you setting the x / y in the create event to position to the ball in the exact center of the room?
+As another exercise, why don't you try setting the x / y in the create event to position to the ball in the exact center of the room?
 This is a tad open ended, so be ready to do a bit of thinking and tinkering

 <details data-summary="How do you put it in the exact center?" markdown="1">